On the Fourier analytic structure of the Brownian graph: Introduction and results

 The Hausdorff dimension is the most commonly used tool for measuring the size of a set $A$ but there is also another fundamental notion based on Fourier analysis which reveals more arithmetic and geometric features of $A$, including curvature, which are not seen by the Hausdorff dimension.
 This is based on studying the \textit{Fourier coefficients} of a probability measure $\mu$ on $A \subset \R^d$, which are defined by

 Now the size of $A$ can be linked to the existence of probability measures $\mu$ on $A$ with decay of Fourier coefficients $\widehat{\mu}(\xi)$ when $|\xi| \to \infty$.
 The following connection between Hausdorff dimension and decay of Fourier coefficients is well-known and goes back to Salem and Kaufman, but we refer the reader to \cite{mattilaFourier} for the details.
 If $\Hd A > s$, then $A$ supports a probability measure $\mu$ with $|\widehat{\mu}(\xi)| = O(|\xi|^{-s/2})$ ``on average'', that is, $\int_{\R^d} |\widehat{\mu}(\xi)|^2 |\xi|^{s-d} \, d\xi < \infty$ and vice versa the Hausdorff dimension can be bounded from below if such a measure $\mu$ can be found.
-It is possible, however, that $\Hd A = s > 0$ but no measure $\mu$ on $A$ has Fourier decay at infinity, this happens for example when $A$ is the middle-third Cantor set on $\R$.
+It is possible, however, that $\Hd A = s > 0$ but no measure $\mu$ on $A$ has Fourier decay at infinity, this happens for example when $A$ is the middle-third Cantor set in $\R$.
 Therefore, one defines the notion of \textit{Fourier dimension} $\Fd A$ of a set $A \subset \mathbb{R}^d$ as the supremum of $s \in [0,d]$ for which there exists a probability measure $\mu$ supported on $A$ such that

 Then by this definition we always have $\Fd A \leq \Hd A$ and if the two dimensions coincide then $A$ is called a \textit{Salem set} or a \textit{round set} after Kahane \cite{kahane}.
 In general Fourier dimension and Hausdorff dimension have no relationship other than this; in fact, K\"orner \cite{korner} established that for any $0 \leq s < t \leq 1$ it is possible to construct examples $A \subset \R$ with $\Fd A = s$ and $\Hd A = t$.
-Further theory for Fourier dimension was recently developed by Ekstr\"om, Persson and Schmeling \cite{EPS}.
+Further properties of Fourier dimension were recently developed by Ekstr\"om, Persson and Schmeling \cite{EPS}.
 For a more in depth account of Fourier dimension, the reader is referred to \cite{mattila, mattilaFourier}.